lilxyzw/VRCLightVolumes/Documentation/HowToUse.md

    Note that `Intensity` can be very high (in the hundreds or even thousands) for small `Light Source Size` values.
 This is because intensity here represents the light emitted per unit of surface area.
 A smaller light source must emit more intense light to achieve a reasonable visible range.

+> [!TIP]
-   > ⚠️ Note: Scaling the light game object also scales the light source size!
+> Scaling the light game object also scales the light source size!

 5. `Debug Range` shows the range in which point light volume affects meshes.
 Try not to overlap a lot of point light volumes.
 More overlaps means less performance.
    You can configure the `Light Brightness Cutoff` value in the **Light Volume Setup** to limit the effective range of the light and improve performance.
 Higher values reduce the light's visible radius, which generally increases performance, but results in less realistic light attenuation.